 As per Section 5 of the Arbitration and Conciliation Act, a Court may only have a limited interference, unless it has been stated otherwise by the Act.

-Section 16A states that when considering an application to appoint an arbitrator, the Court must confine to the ‘examination of the existence’ of the arbitration agreement.
+Section 16A mentions that while giving a consideration to an application to appoint an arbitrator, the Court must confine to the ‘examination of the existence’ of the arbitration agreement. |

-Analyzing Constitution Bench’s Judgement
+Analysing Constitution Bench’s Judgement

-• This decision was referred to and specifically approved by a 3-judge bench in the matter of Vidya Drolia.
+This decision was referred to and specifically approved by a 3-judge bench in the matter of Vidya Drolia.

 In addition, the Constitution Bench held that the provisions of Section 11(6A) that demand Courts to limit themselves to the existence of the arbitration agreement would not mean ‘only existence in terms of fact’.
 Documents must be existent in law as well.
 Therefore, if any document that requires it to be stamped is not stamped, it shall not exist in law.

-Note: The Constitution Bench clarified that this ruling did not take Section 9 of the Arbitration Act into consideration.
+Note: The Constitution Bench mentioned that Section 9 of the Arbitration Act was not taken into consideration during this ruling. |

 Conclusion